-The ordinance shall be valid and effective for all purposes on the later of such twenty-third day or the thirtieth day after the final enactment of such ordinance.
-The second advertisement shall be conclusive, so far as concerns the effectiveness of the ordinance or the validity of any debt incurred, as to the existence of all matters recited therein unless action questioning such validity or effectiveness shall have been filed in timely manner as provided in this act, but such conclusiveness shall not affect the liability of any person for failure to post and keep posted the notice or for failure to permit inspection.
+The ordinance shall be valid and effective for all purposes on the [later of such seventh] fifth day [or the tenth day after the final enactment of such ordinance] after the second advertisement.
+The second advertisement shall be conclusive, so far as concerns the effectiveness of the ordinance or the validity of any debt incurred, as to the existence of all matters recited or referred to therein unless action questioning such validity or effectiveness shall have been filed in timely manner as provided in this act, but such conclusiveness shall not affect the liability of any person for failure to [post and keep posted the notice or for failure to] permit inspection.
 No other or different publication shall be required notwithstanding the provisions of any other law.